dret/lectures/api-days-new-york-2023/README.md

-# Cloudevents: One Event to Rule Them All
+# CloudEvents: One Event to Rule Them All

 Slides for Presentation at API Days New York 2023.